Wence024/ClassFlow/docs/feature-plans/cross-department-request-approval.md

 6. [ ] Verify: Session on timetable updates to normal styling

 ### **Test 6: Program Head Cancellation**

 ⚠️ **This test will FAIL until Priority 1, Item 1 is fixed**

 1. [x] Log in as Program Head with pending requests
 2. [x] Look for clock icon with badge (won't be visible yet)
 3. [x] After fix: Click clock, verify list shows own pending requests
 4. [x] Click "Cancel"
-5. [ ] Verify: Session removed from timetable, request deleted from database
+5. [x] Verify: Session removed from timetable, request deleted from database
-- need reload or switch tabs to see timetable class session removed.
-Notification is persistent and not cleared.

 ---